jamsoft/uap-data-vis-tool/README.md

 The UPDB data file is [here](https://huggingface.co/datasets/findjammer/updb/tree/main) if you want to download it manually.

-> When launching the tool, you may get a Windows warning about an "unsafe" program saying "Windows protected your PC" this is just due to the tool not currently being signed by my developer certificate, just click "More Info", then the "Run anyway" button.

-> If you wish to reset the import process or start from scratch, simply delete the database file (uapdb.ufo) and restart the import process.
+> If you wish to reset the import process or start from scratch, simply delete the database file (uapdb.ufo) and restart an import process.

 # Data Selections